iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 **Precautions**
 - The CPU architecture of the Kubernetes cluster must be Intel x86_64.
 - The Community edition is installed by default and only 3 worker nodes are supported for IOMesh deployment.
-- Only hybrid disk configurations are only allowed.
+- Only hybrid disk configurations are allowed.

 **Procedure**